BodenmillerGroup/steinbock/docs/cli/classification.md

 By default, this will create probability images in `ilastik_probabilities`, with one color per class encoding the probability of pixels belonging to that class (see [file types](../specs/file-types.md#probabilities)).

 !!! note "Probability images"
-    The size of the generated probability images will be equal to the size of the Ilastik input images, i.e., scaled by a user-specified factor that defaults to two (see above).
+    The size of the generated probability images are equal to the size of the Ilastik input images, i.e., scaled by a user-specified factor that defaults to two (see above).
 Make sure to adapt downstream segmentation workflows accordingly to create object masks matching the original (i.e., unscaled) images.

-    If the default three-class structure is used, the probability images will be RGB images with the following color code:
+    If the default three-class structure is used, the probability images are RGB images with the following color code:

       - <span style="color: red;">R</span>: Nuclei
       - <span style="color: green;">G</span>: Cytoplasm